rakib91221/StableGen/README.md

 ### Step 1: Install ComfyUI (If not already installed)

 StableGen relies on a working ComfyUI installation as its backend.
+This can be done on a separate machine if desired.

+*If you wish to use a separate machine for the backend, do step 1 and 2 there.*
 1. If you don't have ComfyUI, please follow the **official ComfyUI installation guide**: [https://github.com/comfyanonymous/ComfyUI#installing](https://github.com/comfyanonymous/ComfyUI#installing).
     * Install ComfyUI in a dedicated directory.
 We'll refer to this as `<YourComfyUIDirectory>`.
     * Ensure you can run ComfyUI and it's functioning correctly before proceeding.
-    * Remote ComfyUI instances are not currently supported.
-This includes ComfyUI installations running on a different machine or in a virtual machine (including WSL).

 ### Step 2: Install Dependencies (Custom Nodes & AI Models) - Automated (Recommended)